uw-dims/dims-ad/docs/source/dimsarchitecturaldesign.rst

 ..

-The DIMS system will be built on top of the legacy PRISEM system.
-PRISEM has interfaces to some of its services that integrate an instance of the Collective Intelligence Framework (CIF) database for IP-based reputation watchlists and historic attacker context, an archive of historic event logs, and remotely stored network flow data in SiLK format.
-The logical architecture that integrates these systems is a combination of message bus (using AMQP), SSH tunneled file and/or command line access, or HTTPS web interfaces and RESTful API.
+The DIMS system was designed to overlay on top of the legacy PRISEM system and other open source security tools.
+PRISEM had interfaces to some of its services that integrated an instance of the Collective Intelligence Framework (CIF) database for IP-based reputation watchlists and historic attacker context, an archive of historic event logs, and remotely stored network flow data in SiLK format.
+The logical architecture that integrated these systems is a combination of message bus (using AMQP), SSH tunneled file and/or command line access, or HTTPS web interfaces and RESTful API.